Entrepreneurs in Belgium may have an easier time finding the funds to launch their startups, especially as the startup ecosystem in Belgium heats up.

 Finding the funds: getting interested investors

-Where you get your funding as a startup in Belgium largely depends on the stage you are currently operating — startups that have just been founded shouldn’t expect to get a windfall from venture capitalists, but there is money to be had.
+Where you get your funding as a startup in Belgium largely depends on the stage you are currently operating.
+Entrepreneurs who have just founded startups shouldn’t expect to get a windfall from venture capitalists.
+They can obtain funding though.

 Funding for startups: pre-seed and seed stages